How many times do you visit the bathroom each day? The answer might surprise you.

 How Much Work Do You Want Done?

 Bathroom renovation projects for most homeowners are simply an upgrade of a toilet, shower, or bathtub.
 You might want to complement the paint job by adding a different color paint to the door trim or replace the window shade with a shade highlighted by a floral design.
+This can be easily done by installing a patterned or coloured window film.
 How much work you need done also determines whether you perform the bathroom renovation project yourself or you hire a licensed home improvement contractor to get the job done right.

 Do You Want to Install a New Countertop?

 For a more involved bath renovation project, you might decide to add a bathroom countertop or replace your current countertop with a new and improved looking countertop.
 Appearance and functionality are the two factors for determining which material works best for your new countertop.